 Merit scholarships – For students who are either academically gifted, were top sports players in high school, or excelled in community or entrepreneurial work.

-Country-based scholarships – These scholarships are targeted at students from developing countries in particular.
+Country-based scholarships – These scholarships are targeted at students from developing countries in particular but there may be scholarships for any country.

 Government-funded scholarships – The UK government offers many scholarship programmes for international students, some of which are listed below.